 Attendance: Students are expected to attend every lab session.
-Any student who does not have their safety goggles or lab coat, is not dressed appropriately, or has not completed the pre-lab preparation on time will be marked absent.
+Any student who does not have their safety goggles and lab coat, is not dressed appropriately, or has not completed the pre-lab preparation on time will be marked absent.
 Due to safety constraints and size limitations, students are not allowed to make up an experiment in another section.
-Missing a lab period for any reason will result in an automatic zero for any inclass work that is not completed.
-The Pre-lab and Post-lab exercises can still be completed via Sakai, but the normal due dates will still apply.
-Students will be allowed to complete an alternate assignment for the Notebook, Results and Safety points for ONE absence from lab during the course.
-Absent students are responsible for requesting it via email from the instructor within 48 hours of the absence.
-Any additional missed work beyond one experiment cannot be made up and will result in 0s.
+Missing a lab period for any reason will result in an automatic zero for any in-class work that is not completed.
+The Pre-lab and Post-lab exercises should still be completed via Sakai, and the normal due dates will still apply.
+Students will be allowed to complete an alternate assignment for the Lab Results, and Safety points for ONE absence from lab during the course.
+Absent students are responsible for requesting the alternate assignment via email from the instructor within 48 hours of the absence.
+Any additional missed work beyond one experiment cannot be made up and will result in scores of zero.

 There will be an attendance sheet that students are required to sign upon entering the lab.
 It is critical that the attendance sheet exactly matches who is present in the lab in the event of an emergency.
 If someone must leave the lab after signing in (e.g., to use the restroom, get a drink of water, etc.) that person must be sure to talk to their TA to log out on the attendance sheet.
 For safety's sake, to better results and to be fair to both lab partners, students should limit time out of the lab.
-Students who leave the lab for a period longer than 10 minutes will receive a deduction from the Notebook Submission points for that experiment.
+Students who leave the lab for a period longer than 10 minutes will receive a deduction from the Results Sheets points for that experiment.